 The definition of bio security is – Managing risks to minimise disease transmission.

 Disease organisms we are determined not to introduce into our herd include intestinal worms, coccidia, mange mites, BVD, Johnes, bovine TB and any other organisms which may potentially cause disease and death.
-We have never been ‘under restriction’ for any diseases including bovine TB.
 We strongly believe anyone wishing to purchase alpacas should be fully informed and we encourage potential purchasers to ask questions and view our herd health records.

 Bio security is a widely used term but how do you know what is being implemented?
 Protocols before purchase, during travel, quarantine on arrival, testing prior to sale and robust farm bio security measures should be determined and implemented.
 Relatively simple and usually inexpensive, risks can be minimised.
 We are very happy to show you our biosecurity check list.

 Alpacas are generally hardy but, like all livestock, need to be managed with care.
 We apply sound farming practices and make positive changes based on scientific facts.
 We work closely with our vets to ensure we have the highest herd health status possible.
 We keep up to date with national and regional disease trends and review our Herd Health plan regularly.
 We implement good farm management protocols and use respectful handling methods to minimise stress and ensure our alpacas remain happy and relaxed.

 Our alpacas live on 25 acres of permanent pasture which in 2013 became fully protected by permanent badger proof fencing.
 In addition to this, we have electrified the top of the fence with mains power which is monitored constantly.
 Not a cheap option but definitely worth it for our peace of mind and as those choosing to purchase our alpacas.
 This project was a major undertaking with 2000m fenced and 3 weeks work for 4 people!